 EPISODE #11 | Odell for President, 2024

-Since 2010, TMI Project has led more than 100 true storytelling workshops and staged live storytelling performances by nearly 2,000 storytellers, which have been presented to audiences of nearly 200,000.
+Since 2010, TMI Project has led nearly 150 true storytelling workshops and staged live storytelling performances by nearly 3,000 storytellers, which have been presented to audiences of over 250,000.
 In the past, you had to wait on line to get seated in an off-broadway theater, a cafeteria in a detention center, or perhaps you were coming to hear activists perform their stories at the United Nations.
 Now, you can listen from anywhere in the world.
 Tune in and join us.
 While you listen, don’t forget to ask yourself, “What is my TMI story?”
 We all have one.

 Podcast Partners & Supporting Producers